klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 With UV seams, the vertex has two positions on the texture.
 With hard edges, the vertex has two different normal vectors.
 Since vertices internally can only have one texture position and one normal, this means that the vertex is duplicated.
-Both versions of the vertex have the same 3D position but they differ in the texture coordinates or normal vectors.
+Both versions of the vertex have the same 3D position, but they differ in the texture coordinates or normal vectors.

 **Reduce the number of objects, use static batching for non-moving objects**:
 For each object in the scene, Unity calls the graphics API to perform a draw call.